Dean Del Mastro

 Dean A. Del Mastro (born August 16, 1970) is a former Canadian politician.
 He represented Peterborough in the House of Commons of Canada as a member of the Conservative Party from January 23, 2006 until November 5, 2014.
 He resigned from parliament after being convicted of breaking the Elections Canada Act during the 2008 election.
 He had previously served as the parliamentary secretary to the Prime Minister of Canada and the Minister of Intergovernmental Affairs.

 Early life and career

 Del Mastro was born to an Italian Canadian family in Peterborough, began high school in Lakefield, and graduated from the Adam Scott Collegiate and Vocational Institute.
-He graduated from the Odette School of Business at the University of Windsor and holds an Honours Bachelor of Commerce degree.
 The Del Mastro family founded an automobile dealership that now sells RVs.

 Del Mastro had been a supporter of the Liberal Party of Canada, but he has said he became disillusioned with the party after the 1993 federal election.

 Political career

 Del Mastro won the Conservative nomination for Peterborough over six other contenders in May 2005, defeating former party nominee James Jackson by only eight votes on the final ballot.
 He was elected in the 2006 federal election, narrowly defeating his Liberal Party opponent.
 The Conservatives won a minority government in this election, and Del Mastro entered parliament as a backbench supporter of Stephen Harper's administration.
 He was re-elected with an increased majority in the 2008 election, as the Harper government increased its seat total but fell short of a majority.

 He was appointed as parliamentary secretary to the minister of Canadian Heritage on November 7, 2008.
 According to his website, he was also the parliamentary secretary to the minister of Sport.
 He was the parliamentary secretary to the Prime Minister of Canada and the Minister of Intergovernmental Affairs.